gtg7784/dr-manhattan-rust/drm-exchange-kalshi/README.md

 ## Authentication

-Kalshi uses RSA-PKCS1v15 signatures for authentication.
+Kalshi uses RSA-PSS signatures for authentication.
 You need:
 1. An API key ID (from your Kalshi account)
 2. An RSA private key (PEM format)